 Another pressing issue that exists with the management of internal reverse logistics programs is the amplified need for moving goods.
 A report by DC Velocity shines light upon a recent study conducted by CBRE.
 It shows that companies that decided not to outsource their reverse logistics program ended up needing 20% more space.
 Expanding current facilities or moving to new, larger ones can greatly reduce profitability.

 Why Would You Outsource Your Reverse Logistics Processes?

-- Increase in efficiency and productivity
+- Increase in efficiency, productivity, and scalability

 - Lowering unforeseen expenses

 - Access to updated warehouse and logistics technology like warehouse robotics, transportation management systems, real-time tracking platforms, etc.

 - The expertise and experience gained by using established 3PL provider

 - Additional customized 3PL services including value-added services access